tamiragun/bb-assessment/README.md

 7. Install Expo and use it to create a React Native project.
 8. Create a form to add movies and test the form within the client using console.log.
 9. Call the backend using a GraphQL query and test that a movie is being added to the database.
-10. Add styling and test iOS and Android display.
+10. Add styling and test iOS display.
+Ran out of time to learn Android Studio and test there.

 ### Sources consulted outside of those provided: